streetpea/chiaki-ng/docs/setup/automation.md

                 # Wake up console from sleep/rest mode (must be either on or in sleep/rest mode for this to work)
                 flatpak run re.chiaki.Chiaki4deck wakeup -5 -h 192.168.1.16 -r '2ebf539d'
                 sleep 1
-                # wait for PlayStation to return one successful packet, exit script on error if it never happens
+                # wait for PlayStation to return 3 successful packets, exit script on error if it never happens
-                ping -c 1 -w 20 192.168.1.16 &>/dev/null
+                ping -c 3 -w 30 192.168.1.16 &>/dev/null
                 sleep 1

                 # Chiaki handles its own errors, so unsetting trap here.